What is ulcerative colitis?

-Sometimes referred to simply as 'colitis', ulcerative colitis is an inflammatory bowel disease.
-Ulcerative colitis (UC) causes painful swelling and redness (inflammation) in the digestive tract.
+It causes painful swelling and redness (inflammation) in the digestive tract.
 This can lead to symptoms such as abdominal pain and diarrhoea.
-It’s estimated that more than 800 new cases of UC are diagnosed each year in Australia.
+It’s estimated that more than 33,000 Australians have UC.

 Inflammation is a normal way in which the immune system defends the body when fighting off invaders, such as bacteria or viruses.
 Usually, the inflammation disappears once the invaders are destroyed.
 With UC, a problem with the immune system causes the inflammation to continue, damaging the walls of the digestive tract.